go-acme/lego/docs/content/dns/zz_gen_azuredns.md

 The generated token will be cached by default in the `~/.azure` folder.

 This authentication method can be specificaly used by setting the `AZURE_AUTH_METHOD` environment variable to `cli`.

+### Open ID Connect

+Open ID Connect is a mechanism that establish a trust relationship between a running environment and the Azure AD identity provider.
+It is not supported by default, but can be enabled by setting the `AZURE_AUTH_METHOD` environment variable to `oidc`.